MicrosoftDocs/cpp-docs.tr-tr/docs/intrinsics/mulh.md

 #### <a name="parameters"></a>Parametreler
  [in] `a`
- Çarpılacağı ilk sayı.
+ Çarpılacak ilk sayı.

  [in] `b`
- Çarpılacağı ikinci sayı.
+ Çarpılacak ikinci sayı.

 ## <a name="return-value"></a>Dönüş Değeri
  Çarpma 128-bit sonucunu yüksek 64 bit.